 SCAR REVISION

-The formation of scars or scar tissue is a normal part of the healing process, and occurs when the skin is cut due to injury or surgery.
+The formation of scars or scar tissue is a normal part of the healing process, and occurs when the skin is cut due to injury or procedure.

 The growth of scar tissue is influenced by many factors, these include: